PHILANTHROPY AT CMS

 Responding to local needs, CMS partnered with the Morgan Hill Rotary Club, Gavilan College and the Morgan Hill Unified School District, to launch a Welding Center at Ann Sobrato High School in Morgan Hill.

-Tim Herlihy, President of Creative Manufacturing Solutions (CMS), an ISO 9001 certified business in Morgan Hill.
+“We need more people in the trades,” said Tim Herlihy, President of Creative Manufacturing Solutions (CMS), an ISO 9001 certified business in Morgan Hill.
 He noted the high wages, expanding job opportunities and an aging employee base as key to establishing the center.

 “Sobrato had the empty facility, CMS offered to teach the class,” said Sweeney.
 “Gavilan College developed the curriculum and the Rotary Club Morgan Hill contributed donations in funding and facility clean up.”
 The partnership plans to develop additional curriculum and raise funds for additional equipment.